 The Department also has a tremendous contribution to public sociology.
 Many faculty members of this Department are involved with numerous public service offices across the country.
 They hold various administrative positions or provide policy guides to the government and non-government bodies.
 They are also vital in multiple social/global justice movements, including women empowerment, environmental justice, labor rights, human rights, indigenous rights, and land rights.
 Some faculty members are regularly visible on mass media to discuss the country's critical sociopolitical, cultural, environmental, and public health issues.

 Finally, the Department of Sociology is unique because of its roles in innovative research, effective teaching, developing human capital, institutionalizing sociology, and public sociology.
-It has remained as the country’s leading sociology Department due to its significant contribution to producing new knowledge through research, disseminating knowledge through publication and teaching, preparing young professionals and future informed citizens, and directing the country towards progress, equality, environmental justice, and sustainable development.
+It has remained the country’s leading sociology Department due to its significant contribution to producing new knowledge through research, disseminating knowledge through publication and teaching, preparing young professionals and future informed citizens, and directing the country towards progress, equality, environmental justice, and sustainable development.